 - After data labeling is completed, click Train in the upper right corner of the data labeling page.
 In the Training Configuration dialog box that is displayed, set related parameters by referring to Figure 3.

 - Click OK to start the auto model training.
 The training takes a certain period of time.
 If you close or exit the page, the system continues training until it is completed.

 After the training is completed, you can view the training details on the page, such as the accuracy, evaluation result, custom parameters, and class statistics.Figure 4 Model training

 Step 5: Deploy the Model as a Real-Time Service

-- On the Train Model tab page, wait until the training status changes to Running Success.
-Click Deploy in the Version Manager pane to deploy the object detection model as a real-time service.
+- On the Train Model tab page, wait until the training status changes to Completed.
+Click Deploy in the Version Manager pane.

 Figure 5 Deploying a service

-- After the deployment is started, the system automatically switches to the Service Deployment tab page.
+- After the deployment is started, the system automatically switches to the Deploy Service tab page.
 This page displays the deployment progress and status.

 The deployment takes a certain period of time.
-After the deployment is completed, the status in the Version Manager pane changes to Deployment Success.Figure 6 Deployment progress
+After the deployment is completed, the status in the Version Manager pane changes to Running.Figure 7 Successful deployment